vtex/styleguide/react/components/EXPERIMENTAL_Charts/BubbleChart/README.md

 ```

 ### 👍 Dos
-- Use legends to s show how different bubble sizes correspond with values of your third variable.
+- Use legends to show how different bubble sizes correspond with values of your third variable.

 ### 👎 Don'ts
 - Don't use a bubble chart with large datasets, too many bubbles can make the chart hard to read.